mdifils/NeighborhoodMap/README.md

 * Download the files or clone this [repository](https://github.com/mdifils/NeighborhoodMap).
 * Open the file index.html in your browser and enjoy.
 * Since AJAX request to local file system isn't working in Chrome, there is no need to use locations.json file.
-Instead, the program will be downloading that file from a server using Ajax.
+Instead, I'm doing ajax request to download it from a server.
+But because of rate limiting, I remove my secret_key.
+Therefore, you can either ajax request to local file system using firefox browser or create an account and use this [API](https://jsonbin.io/).